BLOG: Dilute and Mix

 Lotions

-To mix the water part and the oil part together you need an emulsifier, possibly a co-emulsifier to get a stable mixture and prevent separation, and a preservative for the shelf life of your blend.
-Making a lotion is therefore a bit more complicated to do, but certainly not impossible with the right products and a good recipe.
+In order to mix the water and oil parts together, you need an emulsifier, possibly a co-emulsifier to get a stable mixture and prevent separation, and a preservative to keep your blend fresh.
+Making a lotion is a bit more complicated to do, but with the right products and a good recipe, it is certainly not impossible.

 Disclaimer: